elysiajs/documentation/docs/essential/plugin.md

 ## Official Plugins

-You can find an officially maintained plugin at Elysia's [plugins](/plugins).
+You can find an officially maintained plugin at Elysia's [plugins](/plugins/overview).

 Some plugins include:
 - GraphQL
 - Swagger
-- Static
-- WebSocket
+- Server Sent Event

 And various community plugins.